destroyedlolo/Majordome/HowToConfigure/Samples/ReadMe.md

-This directory contains several simples code to demonstrate Majordome's feature or use cases
+This directory contains several simples code to demonstrate Majordome's features